ainurasyikin/Data-Exploration-with-SQL/Credit Risk Analysis Case Study.md

 FROM
     credit_risk_analysis
 GROUP BY
-    Home;
+    Home

-#4.
-What is the relationship between loan amount and default status?
+### 4. What is the relationship between loan amount and default status?

 SELECT
     CASE